PaulSorensen/linux-tools/README.md

 Linux Tools is a comprehensive list of applications and tools for Linux, as well as distributions.

 I created this list to organize what I personally use, find useful or interesting, and to inspire others.
 The project also includes a Python CLI application for managing and generating the list in multiple formats.

+While I originally built the CLI to manage my Linux tools list, the application itself is generic.
+You're more than welcome to fork the project and use it to build and manage your own list - whether for another platform, topic, or domain.

 ---